tamkaka113/FB_Social/README.md

 ## Features

-- Full featured shopping cart
-- Top products carousel
-- Product search feature
+- Login, Register
+- Create posts, upload images, Like Posts
+- Reply comments,like comments
+- Follow, unfollow users
-- User profile with orders
+- Update your profile
-- Admin product management
-- Admin user management
-- Admin Order details page
-- Mark orders as delivered option
-- Checkout process (shipping, payment method, etc)
-- PayPal / credit card integration
+- See other user's profile,
+- See other user's friends
+- Send message to friends,

 ## Usage